 Meanwhile I get in a couple school bands, did few gigs, not too many, get my head around my first couple electronic keyboards and how they work.

-Then some time goes by, I have an accident, and I break a bone in my right hand, and I don’t think much of it, as I don’t really play much by then.
+Then some time goes by, I have an accident and break a bone in my right hand.
+I wasn’t thinking much of it, as I wasn’t really playing much back then.

 Then in my early 20s I go to London, work in bars, travel, have a great time altogether and forget about the piano.

 Except this one time, upstairs in one of the pubs I worked there was this upright: I have a go at it and I can still play, but my right hand feels strange.
 I realise the accident has affected my range of movement in the 4th finger, which is already naturally very limited.
 Again, I think little of it.

 That is until the boss gets married and few of us bar people are put in charge of house sitting the boss’s place while he’s on honeymoon.
 That first night we throw a staff party in the boss’s house and look: the piano is there, it had been moved from the pub!

 And like that, I was back being 16 in my living room, entertaining friends with a piano.